 • Rock band

 • Friday foyer performances

 • Brass ensemble

 • Music technology / creating music

-Students will need to bring their instruments into college on a regular basis during the course as all of the units have practical and performance elements.
+Students will need to bring their instruments on a regular basis throughout the course as all of the units have practical and performance elements.

 Links with other subjects: